Political history of the United Kingdom (1979–present): Devolution

 Blair also came into power with a policy of devolution.
 A pre-legislative referendum was held in Scotland in 1997 with two questions: whether to create a devolved Parliament for Scotland and whether it should have limited tax-varying powers.
-Following a clear 'yes' vote on both questions in Scotland, a referendum on the proposal for creating a devolved Assembly for Wales was held two weeks later.
+Following a clear 'yes' vote on both questions in Scotland, a referendum on the proposal for creating a devolved Assembly for Wales was held one week later.
 This produced a narrow 'yes' vote.
 Both measures were put into effect and the Scottish Parliament and Welsh Assembly began operating in 1999.
 The first general election to the Scottish parliament saw the creation of a Labour-Liberal Democrat coalition with Donald Dewar as First Minister.
 Following the first election to the Welsh Assembly, the Labour Party formed a minority government with Alun Michael as the Welsh First Minister.
 In the 2007 Scottish general election, the Scottish National Party gained enough seats to form a minority government with its leader Alex Salmond as First Minister.

 Devolution also returned to Northern Ireland, leaving England as the only constituent country of the United Kingdom without a devolved administration.
 Within England, a devolved authority for London was re-established following a 'yes' vote in a London-wide referendum.